 We have expert betting tips for the card this Saturday at Murray Bridge that features nine quality betting races.

-Punters get each-way betting fields throughout the day and we have our best value bets available.
+Punters get even betting fields throughout the day in South Australia and we have our best value bets available.

 Murray Bridge horse racing tips